theNewDynamic/minjinlee.com/_books/pachinko.md

     copy_markdown: 'A beautifully crafted story of love, loss, determination, luck, and perseverance.'
   - attribution: BBC.com (Culture) Jane Ciabattari
     copy_markdown: Ten Books to Read in 2017
+  - attribution: 'Book Riot: Most Anticipated Books 2017'
+    copy_markdown: 'Lee makes it impossible not to develop tender feelings towards her characters—all of them, even the most morally compromised.
+Their multifaceted engagements with identity, family, vocation, racism, and class are guaranteed to provide your most affecting sobfest of the year.
+(Maria Cristina Garcia Lynch)'
 cover_image_path: /uploads/cover-pachinko.jpg
 ---